 Mango farmer group is an alternative approach to increase the farmers’ bargaining power, furthermore, the Farmers’ Self-Help Groups, is an inclusive approach used as a market outlet in rural areas (Women UN Summit, 2023).
 Farmers have organized themselves into small producer/aggregator groups to bring their products together and sell in the target market (Davi et al, 2010).
 The aim is to increase farmers’ bargaining power while improving income-earning capability and agricultural productivity (Gianguzzi, et al., 2021).
 Gianguzzi, et al., (2021) testifies further that the Farmer-to-Farmer (F2F) Program group is the most enthusiastic encounter on most days, their schedule starts with three hours of technical training in pest control, pruning, nutrition, or grafting.
-Thereafter the assessment of the farmers’ orchards was done and the result is that most farmers do not prune their trees (ACDI/VOCA, 2017).
-Because of this, their branches had begun to intertwine; preventing more mangoes from growing as it was difficult to convince the group of the advantages of pruning (Lehman & Valdez, 2020).
-However, a demonstration of pruning done in a group during training would instead; result in the farmers seeing for themselves and then later doing it to their fruit orchard and the result would impress them (Shrestha et al., 2021).
+Thereafter, the assessment of the farmers’ orchards was done and the result is that most farmers do not prune their trees (ACDI/VOCA, 2017).
+Because of this, their branches had begun to intertwine, preventing more mangoes from growing as it was difficult to convince the group of the advantages of pruning (Lehman & Valdez, 2020).
+However, a demonstration of pruning done in a group during training would instead result in the farmers seeing for themselves and then later doing it to their fruit orchard and the result would impress them (Shrestha et al., 2021).

 Mango is the most important fruit in the tropics and it is grown in various counties in Kenya where most farmers produce it for consumption as fresh fruits or processing for juices or fruit jams (Wamucii, 2020).
 The mango processing has done well because of the rise of factories in places like Hola where the Ngowe variety grows (Anyango 2021).
 The mango industry in Kenya has grown significantly over the recent years, both in size and in the geographical location for commercial and home-stead plantings has a lot of untapped potential (Wamucii, 2020).
-Wamucii (2020) reports further that the industry does not operate at its full capacity due to low production and the fluctuating weather pattern, this fluctuation has however extended internationally.
-There are companies like “Kenya Green Growers’ which have been long-term suppliers/exporters of apple mangoes among other fruits and vegetables (Wamucii, 2020).
+Wamucii (2020) reports that the industry does not operate at its full capacity due to low production and the fluctuating weather pattern, this fluctuation has however extended internationally.
+There are companies like “Kenya Green Growers’ which have been long-term suppliers/exporters of apple, mangoes and other fruits and vegetables (Wamucii, 2020).
 This study therefore aimed to determine the agricultural, social and economic characteristics that would influence mango production in Siaya County, Kenya.

 METHODOLOGY